-Unlike a Roth IRA, there are no income restrictions on the U-M Roth retirement savings plan options.
-These options may be of particular interest to individuals whose income is above the limit to qualify for a Roth IRA through a bank or financial institution.
+Unlike a Roth IRA offered through a bank or other financial institution, there are no income limits on the U-M Roth retirement savings plan options.
+These Roth options may be of particular interest to individuals whose income is above the limit to qualify for a Roth IRA.

 - You may make your 403(b) SRA and 457(b) contributions as tax-deferred, after-tax Roth, or any combination of both.

 - An after-tax Roth contribution will reduce your take-home pay more than if you made an equivalent tax-deferred contribution to the 403(b) SRA and 457(b) because the Roth contribution is subject to income tax when deducted from your paycheck.

 - Roth qualified distributions are tax-free when made after a 5-taxable-year period of participation and is either made on or after the date you attain age 59½, made after your death, or attributable to your being disabled.